SA 2 - Promote the sustainable harvesting of local seed banks for grassland enhancement

 - Priority

-- Herefordshire’s open habitats are enhanced, expanded and reconnected
+- Herefordshire’s species-rich grasslands are enhanced, expanded and reconnected

 - Priority description